Shankaracharya Swami Shantanand Saraswati

 'Sadhus of India: The Sociological View' - B.D.
 Tripathi, Pilgrims Publishing, 2004

-Swami Shantanand stepped down as Shankaracharya in 29th February 1980, in favour of a fellow-disciple of the same guru, Dandi Swami Vishnudevand:-
+Swami Shantanand stepped down as Shankaracharya on 28th February 1980, in favour of Dandi Swami Vishnudevand who had been a fellow-disciple of the same guru.

 Dandi Swami Vishnudevanand